 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-Alaska Airlines is back with another mileage sale and this time around the sale appears to be targeted.
-One of the accounts that I control is being offered a 60% bonus while the accounts of a number friends and relatives are only being offered a 50% bonus.
+Alaska Airlines is back with a new sale and once again, the sale appears to be targeted.
+One of the accounts that I control is being offered a 60% bonus while the accounts belonging to a number of friends and relatives are only being offered a 50% bonus.

 If you’re lucky and see a 60% bonus in your account (check here), this could be a good sale for you.
 If all you see is a 50% bonus it may be worth waiting to see if the next sale offers you anything better unless you only need a few miles to top up and account.